muhammadumargroupdocs/Aspose.Imaging-Documentation/jasperreports/user-guide/prepare-jasperprint-for-export/_index.md

 {{% /alert %}}

-The following code snippet demonstrates how to export the jasperPrint object to some file path.
+The following code snippet demonstrates how to create JasperPrint object to prepare a report for further image export.

 **Java**